Nordix/nfqueue-loadbalancer/README.md

 load-balancer.
 Since the configuration is the same for all nfqlb's it does not matter which instance that receives a packet.

-The forwarding of packets is done by normal Linux routing.
-The `nfqlb` just sets an `fwmark`.
-That gives you possibility to use any Linux routing to route packets to your targets.
-The simplest way is to use routing "rules".
+The forwarding of packets is done by normal Linux routing, the `nfqlb` just sets a `fwmark`.
+That let you use any Linux function to route packets to your targets.
 Example;

 ```
 ip rule add fwmark 1 table 1